Wiwiweb/StreamEventViewerNode/README.md

 ## Assumptions and decisions

-Given that the only available topics on the Twitch webhooks are followers and stream state (online/offline), I decided to focus on followers since that is an event fired much more often.
+Given that the only available topics on the Twitch webhooks related to channels are followers and stream state (online/offline), I decided to focus on followers since that is an event fired much more often.
 But it would not be complicated to integrate stream state events, and also future webhooks.

 I at first assumed "leveraging web sockets and relevant Twitch API" meant the [websockets Twitch API](https://dev.twitch.tv/docs/pubsub/) but that seems to be reserved for the owners of a channel, so that wasn't an option.